OpenGradient/erc-onchain-agent/agent-erc.md

         currentRunId = 0;
     }

-    /// @notice Returns the name of this agent, should be short and meaningful.
+    /// @notice Returns the name of this agent.
     /// @return The name of the agent. function name() external view returns (string memory) {
         return agentName;